Fort Anderson |

 Congaree Fort (1)

 A SC colonial militia fort and trading post.
-It was palisaded with a ditch and two bastions located opposite the river.
+It was palisaded with a ditch and two earthen bastions, located in the great bend of Congaree Creek, about one mile or so from the creek's mouth.
+Exact site undetermined.
 A trading post later operated here after 1725.

 Fort Congaree (2)